ska-sa/katgpucbf/misc/xbgpu/README.md

 katxgpu.ringbuffer.AsyncRingbuffer objects.
 See [receiver_example.py](scratch/receiver_example.py) for an example.
 It may be worth creating some top level class that encapsulates all of these classes as there is no real value added by having them seperate and it is a bit confusing to have to work with so many classes to do essentially one function.
-14. The command line parameters in [main.py](katxgpu/main.py) could be made more intuitive, for example instead of having mcast addresses and port numbers as seperate arguments, accept something formatted as `<ip address>:<port number>` and parse the argument to seperate out the parameters.
-Additionally checks need to be put in place to ensure the command line parameters are correct - is the port number valid, is the IP address a multicast address, is the array size >0, etc. As a first step for this, I would look at the [main.py](https://github.com/ska-sa/katfgpu/blob/master/katfgpu/main.py) file in katfgpu as this uses some useful parsing functions that could be of use here.
+14. The command-line parameters in [main.py](katxgpu/main.py) could be made more intuitive, for example instead of having mcast addresses and port numbers as seperate arguments, accept something formatted as `<ip address>:<port number>` and parse the argument to seperate out the parameters.
+Additionally checks need to be put in place to ensure the command-line parameters are correct - is the port number valid, is the IP address a multicast address, is the array size >0, etc. As a first step for this, I would look at the [main.py](https://github.com/ska-sa/katfgpu/blob/master/katfgpu/main.py) file in katfgpu as this uses some useful parsing functions that could be of use here.
 15. There is no B-Engine.
 It should eventually be implemented.
-16. The current Tensor core kernel is designed to work on the Nvidia RTX 20xx series of GPUs.
+16. The current Tensor Core kernel is designed to work on the Nvidia RTX 20xx series of GPUs.
 The newer ranges of cards (RTX 30xx and above) may not be compatible with this kernel.
 This needs to be tested as soon as possible on a newer card to see if it works.
 If this does not work, there are a few options.
 Either the [tensorcore_xengine_core.py](katxgpu/tensorcore_xengine_core.py) might require some tweaking in which case the changes are quite well contained.
-A complication may be that the tensor core kernel needs to be changes so much that the input and output data formats change.
+A complication may be that the Tensor Core kernel needs to be changed so much that the input and output data formats change.
 In this case, the [precorrelation_reorder.py](katxgpu/precorrelation_reorder.py) may need to be changed too.
 The entirety of the `async def _gpu_proc_loop(self)` function in [xbengine.py](katxgpu/xbengine.py) would then need to be modified.
-If you begin modifying other functions in xbengine.py to get the new tensor cores working then I suspect you have done something wrong as only the `_gpu_proc_loop` function launches GPU kernels.
-Nvidia has some cuBLAS functions that could potentially perform the operation we want after a bit of reordering (see [here](https://docs.nvidia.com/cuda/cublas/index.html#cublas-lt-t-gt-syrk) - but you may need to dig deeper into the cuBLAS options available) - I am just not certain that this uses Tensor cores under the hood.
+If you begin modifying other functions in xbengine.py to get the new Tensor Cores working then I suspect you have done something wrong as only the `_gpu_proc_loop` function launches GPU kernels.
+Nvidia has some cuBLAS functions that could potentially perform the operation we want after a bit of reordering (see [here](https://docs.nvidia.com/cuda/cublas/index.html#cublas-lt-t-gt-syrk) - but you may need to dig deeper into the cuBLAS options available) - I am just not certain that this uses Tensor Cores under the hood.
 You will need to investigate and profile this further.
 17. The katxgpu._katxgpu module only exists in the C++ realm.
 IDEs (and I suspect documentation generators) do not pickup up these C++ python modules very well.
 It would be nice if these modules were detected by IDEs.
 In katfgpu, there is a